 - +Arrival in Molde - refresh + prepare for your adventure

 We advise arriving into Norway, in the town of Molde, a day or two early to allow your body to adjust to local time and to make sure any flight or luggage delays don’t spoil your trip.
 We will recommend overnight accommodation in Molde for your pre-trip stay.

 - +Day 1 - Welcome to Norway!
 Meet your crew + prep bikes

-On the first day of your mountain bike tour norway your guides will greet you at your H+I recommended hotel in Molde town.
+On the first day of your mountain bike tour Norway your guides will meet you at your H+I recommended hotel in Molde town.

-Once everyone is gathered together we’ll transfer you to the vibrant harbour where you’ll take your first steps aboard the carefully converted minesweeper boat that will be your home for the week as you explore the fjords by mountain bike.
-You’ll have time to settle in and meet the crew before we meet for your pre-trip briefing over lunch, and a bike building session on deck.
+Once everyone is together we’ll transfer to the vibrant harbour where you’ll take your first steps aboard the carefully converted minesweeper boat that is your home for the week as you explore the fjords by mountain bike.
+You’ll have time to settle in and meet the crew before we meet for a pre-trip briefing over lunch and bike building session on deck.

 With handlebars straightened and chains lubed we’ll head out on our first ride on hidden singletrack, both natural and hand-made by locals, which weaves its way along the hillside and through the forest surrounding Molde.

-When we return to the boat we’ll get showered and our captain will raise anchor from Molde harbour, heading for our first night port on the Veyoya Island.
+When we return to the boat we’ll get showered and our captain will raise anchor from Molde harbour, heading for our first port at Veyoya Island.
 The adventure has most definitely begun!